 Battle to Allow CRNAs to Practice Independently in VA Hospitals Continues

-A struggle between the American Nurses Association (ANA) and the American Society of Anesthesiologists (ASA) is ongoing as the two battle over a bill that would limit the ability of CRNAs to practice in VA system hospitals.
+A struggle between the American Association of Nurse Anesthesiology (AANA) and the American Society of Anesthesiologists (ASA) is ongoing as the two battle over a bill that would limit the ability of CRNAs to practice in VA system hospitals.

-Historically, VA hospitals have only allowed physician anesthesiologists to treat patients, but during COVID, with staff limited and patient needs high, restrictions were relaxed.
+Historically, VA hospitals have only allowed CRNAs to treat patients under the supervision of physician anesthesiologists, but during COVID, with staff limited and patient needs high, restrictions were relaxed.
 In April 2020 they allowed CRNAs to practice independently in some VA hospitals to alleviate the burden.
 Now that the pandemic caseloads are lowering, the American Society of Anesthesiologists has introduced a bill to once again restrict the practice authority of CRNAs in VA hospitals.

 What the Bill Says

 In January of 2021, after the restrictions were relaxed to allow CRNAs to practice independently, the ASA publicly spoke out against the VA system’s decision to remove physician authority over CRNAs in their hospitals.

 They stated: “ASA opposes any weakening of protections that ensure VA patients have a highly trained physician anesthesiologist involved in their anesthesia care,” with ASA President Beverly K. Philip, M.D., FACA, FASA adding, “Removing physician anesthesiologists from Veterans' care and replacing them with nurses lowers the standard of care and jeopardizes Veterans’ lives.”